seshukv/Google-Landmark-Recognition/README.md

 # Google Landmark Recognition Project
 The "Google Landmark Recognition Project" aims to identify the class that a given image belongs to.
 This project is based on the Kaggle competition named Google Landmark Recognition 2021.
-The objective of the competition is to develop an algorithm that can accurately recognize and classify landmarks from images.
+The objective of the competition is to develop a CNN that can accurately recognize and classify landmarks from images.

 <h3>Installation Instructions</h3>
 To run this project locally: